ny83427/tankwar/About.md

     rem We don't have any dependency in this project, though mvn dependency:copy-dependencies -DoutputDirectory=target/libs -DincludeScope=compile -DexcludeArtifactIds=lombok
     java -cp target\tankwar-1.0-SNAPSHOT.jar;target\libs\ TankWar

     ```

+    There is audio compatibility issue in Ubuntu 18.04, as a workaround you can use wav file only
+    ```jshelllanguage
+    java -cp target/tankwar-1.0-SNAPSHOT.jar:target/libs/ TankWar
+    ```

 * It's highly recommended to use JDK8 as it ships with JavaFX packages.